 Here are several examples of scores:

-Let’s define a rating as a combination of a single score, a set of labels and a label function that maps a score value to one of the labels.
-First, a rating takes a set of feature values and passes them to the score.
-Next, the score produces a score value.
-Then, the rating the label function to convert the score value to a label.
+Let’s define a rating procedure as a combination of a scoring function, a set of labels and a label function that maps a score to one of the defined labels.
+First, a rating procedure takes a set of feature values and passes them to the scoring function.
+Next, the scoring function produces a score value.
+Then, the label function converts the score to a label.

-In other words, a rating interprets a score value by translating it to a label.
+In other words, a rating procedure interprets a score by mapping it to a label.

-For example, a security rating for an open-source project is based on a score
+For example, a security rating procedure for an open source project is based on a score function

 that assesses security level in the project.

-label if a score value is greater than 7.0,
+label if a score is greater than 7.0,

 and BAD